-We share the evidence with local law enforcement agencies to support them in their fight against wildlife trafficking
+Sharing evidence with local law enforcement to fight wildlife trafficking

 In September 2017, we launched our first public facing report that discusses our pricing findings from Operation Phoenix: Black Business: Illegal Rhino Horn Trade Dynamics in Nhi Khe, Viet Nam, from a criminal perspective.